Quantum Field Theories on Algebraic Curves. I. Additive bosons: Global Theory

 \section{Global Theory}

-Here for an algebraic curve $X$ over algebraically closed field $k$ of characteristic zero we define global versions of local QFT's introduced in the previous section.
-Succinctly, these global QFT's can be characterized as follows. \begin{enumerate} \item[\textbf{1.}] ``QFT of additive bosons on $X$'', which corresponds to the global Heisenberg algebra $\mathfrak{g}_X$ --- the restricted direct sum of local Heisenberg algebras $\mathfrak{g}_P$ over all points $P\in X$.
-The global Fock space $\cF_X$ is defined as the restricted symmetric tensor product of local Fock spaces $\cF_P$ over all points $P\in X$.
-The global Fock space $\cF_X$ is the highest weight $\mathfrak{g}_X$-module, and there exists a linear functional $\langle\,\cdot\,\rangle\,:\cF_X\rightarrow k$ --- ``the expectation value'' functional, uniquely characterized by its normalization and the invariance property with respect to the space of additive functions. \item[\textbf{2.}] ``QFT of charged bosons on $X$'', which corresponds to global lattice algebra $\mathfrak{l}_X$.
-The global charged Fock space $\cB_X$ is the highest weight $\mathfrak{l}_X$-module, and there exists a unique expectation value functional $\langle\,\cdot\,\rangle: \cB_X\rightarrow k$ with similar properties. \item[\textbf{3.}] ``QFT of multiplicative bosons on $X$'', which corresponds to the action of the global Heisenberg system $(G_X,\mathfrak{g}_X, \mathrm{Ad})$ on $\cB_{X}$ with the property that the expectation value functional is invariant under the group of multiplicative functions.
-The latter is equivalent to the generalized A.~Weil reciprocity law on algebraic curves. \end{enumerate}
+Given an algebraic curve $X$ over an algebraically closed field $k$ of characteristic 0, we shall define the global versions of the local QFT's introduced in the previous section.
+One can briefly characterize these global QFT's as follows. \begin{enumerate} \item[1.]
+The `QFT of additive bosons on $X$' corresponds to the global Heisenberg algebra $\mathfrak{g}_X$ (the restricted direct sum of local Heisenberg algebras $\mathfrak{g}_P$ over all points $P\in X$).
+The global Fock space $\cF_X$ is defined as the restricted tensor product of the local Fock spaces $\cF_P$ over all points $P\in X$.
+The global Fock space $\cF_X$ is a highest-weight $\mathfrak{g}_X$-module.
+There is a linear functional $\langle\,\cdot\,\rangle\,:\cF_X\rightarrow k$ (the expectation value functional) which is uniquely determined by the properties of normalization and invariance with respect to the space of additive functions. \item[2.]
+The `QFT of charged bosons on $X$' corresponds to the global lattice algebra $\mathfrak{l}_X$.
+The global charged Fock space $\cB_X$ is a highest-weight $\mathfrak{l}_X$-module and there is a unique expectation value functional $\langle\,\cdot\,\rangle: \cB_X\rightarrow k$ with similar properties. \end{enumerate}